-ARTICLE XVIII - COMPLETION OF MEETING AND NEGOTIATING
+ARTICLE XX - COMPLETION OF MEETING AND NEGOTIATING

-- 18.1 This agreement shall constitute the full and complete agreement between both parties and may be modified only through the voluntary, mutual consent of the parties in a written and signed memorandum of understanding or amendment to this agreement. - 18.2 The District and CRFO agree to continue discussing online course scheduling. - 18.3 The District and CRFO agree that each party may annually request to reopen on any three articles of choice during 2020-2021 and 2021-2022, of which only two may relate to economic issues, as well as any other articles mutually agreed upon. - 18.4 The District and CRFO agree to continue negotiation of procedures for faculty investigations and discipline. - 18.5 The District and CRFO agree to continue negotiation of the Associate Faculty Office Hour Program. - 18.6 The District and CRFO agree to continue negotiation of Article 4.10: Sabbaticals. - 18.7 The District and CRFO agree to begin 2021-22 salary negotiations by November 1, 2020. - 18.8 The District and CRFO agree to continue negotiation of Associate Faculty Off-Cycle, Special Evaluation.
+This agreement shall constitute the full and complete agreement between both parties and may be modified only through the voluntary, mutual consent of the parties in a written and signed memorandum of understanding or amendment to this agreement.

+The District and CRFO agree that each party may annually request to reopen on any three articles of choice during 2023-2024 and 2024-2025, of which only two may relate to economic issues, as well as any other articles mutually agreed upon.

+The District and CRFO agree to continue negotiating criteria for applying occupational experience for initial step and column placement of new faculty and associate faculty in vocational-technical disciplines.

+The District and CRFO agree to continue negotiating articles related to distance education.

+The District and CRFO agree to continue negotiating revisions to Article XI: Faculty Tenure and Evaluations.

+The District will provide an opening proposal related to Assembly Bill 190 for providing associate faculty medical insurance to CFRO by July 1, 2023.
+It is understood that negotiation of this subject will be conducted using traditional (i.e. "positional") bargaining methods and not interest-based methods of bargaining.

-ARTICLE XIX - TERM
+ARTICLE XXI - TERM

-17.1 The term of the agreement shall be from July 1, 2019, through June 30, 2022.
+The term of the agreement shall be from July 1, 2022, through June 30, 2025.
+21.1

-Bruce Emad, President, Board of Trustees
+Sally Biggin, President, Board of Trustees